 Yet, the problem is to define what is “having knowledge”.

 There are no texts in the regulation defining the measures a company should adopt to comply with this obligation.

 Exporters must demonstrate their “due diligence” through engaging in denied party screening, end-user verifications, implementing procedures with their service providers, and building compliance manuals.

 Tradewin can help with that.

-For any assistance to achieving this or guidance in Export Controls in Europe, you can contact a Tradewin representative.
+For any assistance to achieving this or guidance in Export Controls in Europe, you can contact Tradewin's export control consultants.